Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning: A Manifold Proximal Point Algorithm

 is an element of $\partial\prox_{h/\sigma}(\bm{w})$~\cite[Section 3.3]{Sun-lasso-2018} and hence can be used to define an element $\bm{V} \in \partial(\nabla\psi)$ via~\eqref{eq:ghess}.
 Note that the matrix $\bm{V}$ so defined is positive definite.
 As such, the following generic iteration of the SSN method for solving~\eqref{nonsmooth-equation} is well defined:

 Here, $\rho_j>0$ is the step size.
 Moreover, since $\bm{I}_p-\bm{Q}$ is a diagonal matrix whose entries are either 0 or 1, the matrix $\bm{V}$ can be assembled in a very efficient manner; again, see~\cite{Sun-lasso-2018}.
-The detailed implementation of the SSN method for solving~\eqref{nonsmooth-equation} is given below:
+The detailed implementation of the SSN method for solving~\eqref{nonsmooth-equation} is given in Algorithm~\ref{alg:SSN_vector}.

 The SSN method (Algorithm~\ref{alg:SSN_vector}) will converge at a superlinear rate to the unique solution $\bar{\bm d}$ to~\eqref{nonsmooth-equation}.
 The proof can be found in Appendix~\ref{app:ALM-SSN}.